 National Service-Learning Conference

-Mark your calendars for the opportunity to improve your practice, increase your leadership skills, and further your commitment to changing communities and the world – the National Service-Learning Conference and Global Youth Service Day!
+Mark your calendars for the opportunity to improve your practice, increase your leadership skills, and further your commitment to changing communities and the world – the National Service-Learning Conference!

 - Thought-provoking addresses from internationally recognized leaders, educational professionals, and young people